Emitting trace events in Python

 Note

-For guidelines to keep in mind when adding trace events, refer to General Guidelines for Adding Trace Events.
+For guidelines to keep in mind when adding trace events, see General guidelines for adding trace events.

-Adding support for the telemetry packageΒΆ
+Adding support for the telemetry package

 To use telemetry package, you must make the open source Snowflake telemetry package, which is included with Snowflake, available to your handler code.
 The package is available from the Anaconda Snowflake channel.